JoseUlisesQuevedo/JoseUlisesQuevedo/README.md

 **Data Science Major**, INSTITUTO TECNOLÓGICO AUTÓNOMO DE MÉXICO (ITAM) Aug.
 2019 – Dec.
 2023
+- Names "Best Student" of 2022, as the highest GPA among all students of all majors at ITAM
 - Consistent top performer with extensive coursework in machine learning, statistics, and data manipulation.
 - Global Rhodes Scholarship Finalist